tristanbettany/RSS_Reader/README.md

 # RSS Reader

-## Demo

-There is a live demo at http://reader.tristanbettany.com

 ## Installation

 - Make sure you have a mysql database created for this project, it can be called anything